Wizzenalum1/wixy1/readme.md

 [ejs-layout] helps us to efficiantly use ejs files and reuse the base code. partials are the reusable code that can be used multiple plces in ejs files.

+### 5. setup mongoose
+- this is the javascript wrapper for mongodb. and easy to use directolly without worrying about the mongodb.  [here](https://www.npmjs.com/package/mongoose) [official-site](https://mongoosejs.com/)